 Using the walking trail signs around the community as a reference, residents and visitors can get in some daily exercise.
 Visit this link for an 8 WEEK WALKING PROGRAMME to help with your fitness goals.

-Enjoy some of the Forgotten Trails on your bike or local backroads for an enjoyable ride.
+Enjoy some of the Forgotten Trails, Tom Thomson Park and easy routes around town on your bike or local backroads for an enjoyable ride.

 Cycling Routes in our area, click on the links for map details and more information:

 1) Around Eagle Lake Loop - The Around Eagle Lake Route is part of the Discovery Routes system and offers a 38.59 km ride; paved with one unpaved section.
 With many hardwood trees, this route provides the perfect backdrop of fall colours in September and early October.

 2) Lake Bernard Cycle - The Sundridge Lions Park, located at the bottom of Paget St is the perfect spot to take off for a challenging trek around Lake Bernard.
 It is a 23.53km hilly route around Lake Bernard-the same route as used for the triathlon.
 You will find this route to be a combination of paved and gravel road.
 It is passable on road bike – better suited for a gravel or mountain bike.

 3) Old Nipissing Ghost Trail - The Old Nipissing Road is a ghost town trail that was once home to many settlements of hopeful pioneers but is now guarded by their abandoned log cabins and weathered barns.
 There are no facilities between Magnetawan and Commanda and trail conditions vary with some sections wide and well-kept; and others little more than two ruts plunging into dark woods, much as the pioneers might have experienced it.
 A series of historic markers are located along the route.

 Find more cycling routes and maps on the Discovery Routes Website